DaegyuHwang/Computational-Modeling-of-Population-Dynamics/module1/README.md

 #Yeast and Cicada population dynamics

-This directory contains MATLAB code for simulating Yeast and Cicada population dynamics and their lab reports.
+This directory contains MATLAB code of simulating Yeast and Cicada population dynamics and their lab reports.

 Purpose: Running mathematical models for the population dynamics of Yeast and Cicada to explain their growth in the real-world and discuss the implications of the the results.